cjneely10/MetaSanity/FuncSanity.md

 The **FuncSanity** default config file allows for paths to calling programs to be set, as well as for program-level flags to be provided.
 Note that individual flags (e.g. those that are passed without arguments) are set using `FLAGS`.
-Ensure that all paths are valid (the bash command `which <COMMAND>` is useful for locating program paths).

 Users may select which portions of the **FuncSanity** pipeline that they wish to run. **FuncSanity** determines valid pipes from the user-provided config file and builds its pipeline accordingly.